 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Cuban penalties for the following are particularly strong:
+Cuban penalties for the following are particularly severe:

-The Government of Cuba does not recognize the U.S. nationality of Cuban-born U.S. citizens and may not allow U.S. consular access to Cuban-American prisoners.
+The Government of Cuba does not recognize the U.S. citizenship of Cuban-born U.S. citizens who maintain residency in Cuba and may not allow U.S. consular access to Cuban-American prisoners.

 What May Be Brought Back From Cuba: Importation of Cuban merchandise for commercial purposes is restricted, with very limited exceptions.
-Certain imports of goods produced by independent Cuban entrepreneurs are authorized, as set forth on the State Department’s Section 515.582 List.
+Certain imports of goods produced by independent Cuban entrepreneurs are authorized, as set forth on the Department of State’s Section 515.582 List (see 31 C.F.R 515.582).
 There are no limits on the import or export of informational materials.
-To be considered informational material, artwork must be classified under Chapter subheading 9701, 9702, or 9703 of the Harmonized Tariff Schedule of the United States (for example, original paintings, drawings, pastels, engravings, prints, and sculptures are exempt from import and export restrictions).
+For more information related to imports, including merchandise entering the United States for personal use as accompanied baggage, please see the CBP Public Notice.

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Cuba, but same-sex marriage is not legally recognized.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Cuba, and on September 26, 2022 Cubans passed the referendum legalizing same sex marriage.

 Women Travelers: See our travel tips for Women Travelers.